Kurt Tully is a husky owner who has a genuine love for huskies and has experience in dealing with health problems and

 Disobedient behavior that is particularly destructive is a good place to begin learning how to train a husky.
 You can adjust his behavior within the limits that are set by his instincts.
-It is a big no-no to flip out at your dog during training.
+It is a big no-no to flip out on your dog during training.
 Remember, he or she is looking for a strong leader, not a bully.

 1. Crate Training

 Huskies who are properly crate-trained tend to be calmer because they have their own territory and area to go back to.
 Train your husky to regard his crate as a den or nest where he is safe and can await your return, not as a prison where he is punished.

 Punishing your husky through detention in a crate is cruel, and in no way do I condone this.